 Delaware conducts annual dredge surveys to generate an index of the relative abundance of oysters on each bed, termed market oysters per bushel.
 The average number of market oysters per bushel corresponds to the relative abundance at which the oyster population is still capable of recovering (Cole, Coakley, and Greco 2010).
 Currently, Delaware maintains market oyster densities throughout the stock unit above target and limit reference points, where 18.27 market oysters per bushel is the lower control limit (LCL), 22.98 is the average (AVG), and 27.69 is the upper control limit (UCL).
-The LCL of 18.27 market oysters per bushel is the closure threshold (Cole et al. 2010).
-Using the pooled average survey index from the stock unit as a reference, stocks in Delaware have been relatively stable between 2010 and 2015, and currently are above the UCL (27.69 market oysters per bushel) (Figure 4).
+The LCL of 18.27 market oysters per bushel is the closure threshold {Cole et al. 2010}.
+Using the pooled average survey index from the stock unit as a reference, stocks in Delaware have been steadily increasing since 2009 and are currently above UCL (27.69 market oysters per bushel) (DDFW 2021).
 Since the species is not highly vulnerable and Delaware managers rely on these two data limited assessments to control the population, Seafood Watch rates eastern oyster abundance in Delaware as "low" concern.